alchemy-fr/Phraseanet-plugin-workers/README.md

-# Phraseanet-plugin-poc-service-buildsubdefs
+# Phraseanet-plugin-services
-This is the repository for Poc buildsubdefs service in 4.1 PHRAS-2435
+This is the repository for worker services in 4.1 PHRAS-2435

 Suscribe for the event record.created and generate subdef